test-room-7/action-publish-release-drafts/README.md

 A GitHub action to publish release drafts on GitHub.

-This task searches for a release draft with a given tag name.
-If the draft is found, the task attaches the tag (if it exists) to this release, then publishes the release.
+This task searches for a release draft with a given target tag.
+If the draft is found, the task publishes the release.

 ## Usage